 Following induction new staff had to complete a six month probation period during which their performance had to be satisfactory.
-We saw that the probation review included a consideration whether standards had been met in respect of areas such as safety, safeguarding and person-centred care.
+We saw that the probation review included a consideration of whether standards had been met in respect of areas such as safety, safeguarding and person centred care.
 Subsequently staff undertook refresher training to keep their knowledge and skills up to date.
 We saw from the training plan that this was extensive and tailored according to each worker's role.

 Staff told us that they received regular supervision and we checked supervision records to confirm that this was the case.
-Formal supervision is a meeting that takes place in private with the immediate manager to discuss staff training needs and any issues of concern.
+We saw that these covered reflection on current care practice as well as providing the opportunity for staff to identify training needs.
+Formal supervision is a meeting that takes place in private with the person's immediate manager to discuss their training needs and any issues of concern.
 We were told that this takes place at a minimum frequency of six times a year and we saw that records of these were kept in the home in a locked filing cabinet.
 An electronic system was used to monitor progress on this and to make sure that supervision was taking place as expected.
 We checked this system and saw that supervision was up to date and that most staff had also had an annual appraisal.
 The David Lewis Centre has a supervision policy which includes this location.
 We saw that these arrangements accorded with that policy.

 When we spoke with staff we asked them how they made sure that people consented to the care which they were receiving.
-Staff displayed a good awareness of the need to obtain consent from people.
-They understood the need to take into account the different levels of mental capacity which people might have and how this might be related to the particular circumstances and context in which they were being asked to give this consent.
-Staff told us that they would sometimes explain something the day before so as to give the person time to think about what was proposed and they would then go through this explanation again.
-This meant that people would not be unfamiliar with what was being proposed and would have time to think about it and their response.
-Where appropriate staff said they would involve relatives so as to help explain something to a person.
+Staff displayed a good awareness of the need to obtain consent from people and the need to take into account the different levels of mental capacity which people might have and how this might be related to the particular circumstances and context in which they were being asked to give consent.
+Staff told us that if a person could not verbally consent to something they would use the person's demeanour and reaction to the proposal to gauge whether they agreed or not.
+They were clear about the importance of obtaining consent.

-We saw that the registered provider had used best interest assessments where there was doubt about a person's ability to make a certain decision for themselves.
-We saw that these had included in relation to vaccinations and for the management of finances.
-The registered provider had also provided one person with the opportunity to discuss their residency at Primrose Avenue and had used varied means of communication to allow the person to express their preference to continue living in the home.
+We saw that the registered provider had used best interest assessments where there was doubt about a person's ability to make a decision for themselves.
+We saw that this included in relation to medical procedures and for the management of finances.